Jallaad: Plot

 One day Kranti sees Amavas.
-Some goons tries to attack Amavas, but Kranti fires on the goons and save his father and thanks him for saving his life.
-On the same night, Kranti goes to Amavas's palace and reveals his identity to his father.
+Some goons tries to attack Amavas, but Kranti fires on the goons and save his father and Amavas thanks him for saving his life.
+The same night, Kranti goes to Amavas's palace and reveals his identity to his father.
 When Amavas see Kranti's face, he realizes he is his own son.
-Kranti tells his father he will not spare him for his mother's death to which Amavas brushes off.
+Kranti tells his father he will not spare him for his mother's death, a threat Amavas brushes off.

-Over the years, Amavas has become a notorious dirty politician who doesn't serve the people anymore.
-He continues to enjoy the power and prestige.
+Over the years, Amavas has become a notorious dirty politician who doesn't serve the people.
+He continues to enjoy power and prestige.
 Discovering that Tara and Kranti are plotting his downfall, Amavas orders his slave Bhola to kill his second wife.
 Bhola is hesitant, but hardens his heart to follow his master's order.
 When Bhola comes to kill Tara, she tries to escape.
 She calls to her son Kranti, but Bhola stabs her.
 Kranti arrives there, but it was too late as Tara dies in Kranti's arms.
 The next day, Tara's dead body was kept at the funeral and knowing that his father was the cause, Kranti charges at Amavas and beats him mercilessly.
 As a result, Kranti is arrested and jailed.

 For his final diabolical plan, Amavas orders Bhola to bring Koyal to his chamber.
-Kamal, who by this time is fed up of being Amavas's crony and wants to turn a new leaf, protests and tries to protect Koyal, but he is murdered by Bhola.
-Amavas's henchmen also kidnap Koyal's little sister.
+Kamal, who by this time is fed up of being Amavas' crony and wants to turn a new leaf, protests and tries to protect Koyal, but he is murdered by Bhola.
+Amavas' henchmen also kidnap Koyal's little sister.
 Upon the advice of a corrupt priest who tells Amavas that he is going to die soon, Amavas decides to forcibly marry Koyal through a demonic ritual.
 When Kranti discovers the news, he fights with the police and escapes from jail.
 He eliminates all of Amavas's henchmen and saves Koyal and her little sister Munni.
 After brutally beating his father, Kranti has Amavas at his mercy.
 He takes a trident and impales his father the same way his mother killed herself.
 Unrepentant to the end and blessing himself with flowers, Amavas's final words before he dies are "Amavas Zindabad".

 After Amavas's death, Kranti Kumar surrenders to the police and he is sentenced for three years in jail.
 After he is released, he marries Koyal and they live happily ever after.

 Cast

 Soundtrack

-Jallaad included 6 songs – all songs composed by Anand–Milind with lyrics penned by Sameer.
+Jallaad included 6 songs – all songs composed by Anand–Milind with lyrics penned by Pulak Bandyopadhyay and Pradyot Ghosh for the Bengali version, and Sameer for the Hindi version.
 The songs topped the charts when released.